www.96kHz.org

 Attention:

-It has to be mentined that this approach is partly consistent with the Karplus and Strong patent.
+It has to be mentined that this approach is partly overlapping with the Patent of Karplus and Strong.
 In order not to violate this, a trick might be used: One undersamples the outgoing data stream slightly and truncates the delay appropriately so that the resulting feedback pitches correspond.
 This practically creates a de facto band limiter too if done well without using an explicit lowpass like given in the patent.
 However care should be taken for the amount of harmonics introduced into the signal then.

 Extensions:

-I experimented with more than 3 stages but found the too many harmonics may cause rubish if not set perfectly in terms of reloop steps and interpolation.
+I experimented with more than 3 stages but found that too many harmonics may cause rubish if not set perfectly in terms of reloop steps and interpolation.
 One must not forget that after each loop some harmonics of the harmonics will be introduced.
+Finally I suggest to go with mainly H3 and H5.

 See the VHDL here: wgosc3.zip